What is Beau Bridges' net worth?

-Beau Bridges net worth: Beau Bridges is an American actor and director who has a net worth of $16 million.
-During his career Beau has earned notoriety thanks to roles in films like "Jerry Maguire", "The Fabulous Baker Boys" and "Voyage of the Unicorn", and television shows like "Masters of Sex", "Bloodline" and "Stargate SG-1".
+Beau Bridges is an American actor and director who has a net worth of $16 million.
+Over the course of a multi-decade carer, Beau Bridges has earned fame thanks to roles in films like "Jerry Maguire", "The Fabulous Baker Boys" and "Voyage of the Unicorn", and television shows like "Masters of Sex", "Bloodline" and "Stargate SG-1".

 Beau was born in Los Angeles, California on December 9, 1941.
 Also known as Lloyd Vernet Bridges III, he is the son of actor Lloyd Bridges and actress Dorothy Bridges.
 Beau is the older brother of actor Jeff Bridges.
 As a very young child, Beau appeared in several films and television shows in the 1940s.